ogaida/opr21/README.md

 end
 ```

-with the fuction `getItemList(string, vault)` you can search for your entry. it returns an array of the entry titles.
+with the fuction `getItemList(titleRegex, vault)` you can search for your entry. it returns an array of the entry titles.

 # installation